 - Focal length: 400mm Exposure: f/6.3

 - Package Weight: 2.28 pounds

 - Box Dimensions (LxWxH): 7.85 x 5.8 x 4.95″

 Tamron 18-400mm F/3.5-6.3 Di II VC HLD gives a wide range of photo zooms to its users.
-This lens can be your best choice if you are looking for a lens with a maximum telephoto range in a better value of money.
+This lens can be your best choice if you look for a lens with a maximum telephoto range at a better value for money.

 This lens provides the most extended focal length range available for DSLR cameras, making it a fantastic lens to use.
 With 18-400mm VC, the design team of Tamron came up with a fair balance between specifications and price.

-Beside excellent zooming capabilities, this camera lens is not too bulky for everyday use.
-Certain drawbacks such as the maximum aperture are relatively narrow, a little amount of distortion, and image quality suffering at the edges and the long end of the zoom range unless you narrow down the f-stop, but still, this lens is capable of providing you the best telephoto experience.
+Besides excellent zooming capabilities, this camera lens is not too bulky for everyday use.
+Certain drawbacks such as the maximum aperture are relatively narrow, a little distortion, and image quality suffering at the edges and the long end of the zoom range unless you narrow down the f-stop.
+However, still, this lens is capable of providing you the best telephoto experience.